 While Jon has taken great care to make the course as methodical as possible, including withholding access to some of the digital portal until your text book arrives, there’s still a sense of “holy crap I have a lot of work to do” when you first get started.

-Unfortunately, that’s just true.
+Unfortunately, that’s just going to be true for any course of this magnitute.
 For the majority of personal trainers who would buy this course, they really do have a considerable amount of work to do to become proficient in basic business fundamentals.
 Something you don’t learn on your PT course.

 On completion of the Online Trainer Academy certification, you get a “Certified Online Trainer” badge to add to your website and marketing materials.
 While you could argue that this badge could give you an edge over a competing trainer who doesn’t have an OTA qualification, potential clients have no idea what a Certified Online Trainer is.

 It would be cool to see the Certified Online Trainer badge link to something that helps the potential client see what they are getting themselves into.
 What is a certified trainer and why should they choose a certified trainer over a non certified trainer?